codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-06-07-compare-two-spoj-users.markdown

 keywords:		spoj, python, urllib2, beautifulsoup4
 comments:		true

 short-desc:		"A python script to compare two users on spoj by questions they solved.
-It will in one go, tell you which questions you didn't solve that the other user did."
+It will output the question codes that you didn't solve and that were solved by the other user."

 ---